-In October 2019, the Taos Mountain Bike Association and ECTA proposed an Inventory and Conceptual Trails Plan (2019) that merged the existing Horsethief Mesa route network with new proposed recreational routes.
+In October 2019, the Enchanted Circle Trails Association submitted an Inventory and Conceptual Trails Plan (2019) that merged the existing Horsethief Mesa route network with the proposed recreational trails.
 In cooperation with other local user groups, this proposal made recommendations for route designations based on the collaborative BLM and International Mountain Bicycling Association (IMBA) document, Guidelines for a Quality Trail Experience (IMBA 2016).
 Figure 2.7-1 presents an overview of Alternative E. Tables 2.7-1 and 2.7-2 present the route designation mileages under Alternative E.

-The BLM is evaluating the routes proposed in the Inventory and Conceptual Trails Plan (2019) as Alternative E. Alternative E would expand the existing route network based on citizen trail proposals.
-This alternative would incorporate the route designation decisions from Alternative C and would designate proposed routes using the same management framework.
-Some of the routes identified in the Inventory and Conceptual Trails Plan (2019) were not carried forward for analysis under Alternative E, as discussed in Section 2.8 of this EA.
+The BLM evaluated the routes proposed in the Inventory and Conceptual Trails Plan (2019) as Alternative E. This alternative would incorporate the route designation decisions from Alternative C and would designate proposed routes using the same management framework.

-Alternative E would propose 13.8 miles of new routes limited to non-motorized uses and e-bike Class 1.
-An additional 2.0 miles of reroutes that are not included in Alternative C would address current impacts to sensitive resources, including big game winter range, raptors, and cultural resources.
-These reroutes would improve route network sustainability and traffic flow.
-The original routes would be closed and decommissioned.
-Out of the 9.6 total miles of routes that would be closed in this alternative, approximately 1.5 miles would be closed as part of rerouting.
-Under this alternative, a trailhead parking area would also be developed (option 1 or option 2) to provide public access to Horsethief Mesa.
-Approximately 0.2 miles of proposed new routes would be constructed to access trailhead option 2 and would be open to OHV use.
+Alternative E would designate 6.34 miles as OHV Open-open to all modes of travel including motorized vehicles and e-bikes, hiking, horseback, and biking.
+The 13.93 miles of new routes would be designated Limited Non-Motorized.
+An additional 2.0 miles of reroutes that are not included in Alternative C would address current impacts to sensitive resources, including big game winter range, raptors, and cultural resources while improving traffic flow.
+Out of the 9.65 total miles of routes that would be closed in this alternative, 1.55 miles would be closed and decommissioned when the additional 2 miles of reroutes has been completed.
+Under this alternative, a trailhead parking area would also be developed (Option 1 or Option 2) to provide public access to Horsethief Mesa.
+Approximately 0.2 miles of new route would be constructed to access Option 2, if this option is developed in the future, and would be designated as OHV Open.